+which is an \emph{assumption} on how the same lifted policy behaves at the two sizes.
+Under uniform Euclidean sampling the natural choice is $\Psi(n,m)=\sqrt{m}-\sqrt{n}$. \end{enumerate}

-Overall, the bound formalizes the intuition that larger source models, trained on instances with greater \( n \), exhibit stronger generalization to larger tasks.
-It thereby motivates \emph{size-aware training strategies} and supports the empirical observation that transfer performance improves monotonically with the source-task scale.
-Further analysis of scalability trends, design principles for transferable QRL, and the role of symmetry and data assumptions is provided in Appendix~\ref{app:analysis}.
+\paragraph{What the bound is and is not.} The bound is worst-case and can be vacuous: with $L_U=2$, $C_{\rm gen}\le 4$, and $\|\theta_n^*\|_1\sim O(1)$, the parametric term alone can exceed unity, in which case the bound returns a trivial $P_m\ge\text{negative}$.
+Its value is the scaling structure it identifies (linear in $\|\theta_n^*\|_1\,(m-n)/m$ and a sub-linear structural term), not numerical prediction of measured gaps.
+Overall, the bound formalises the intuition that larger source models trained on instances with greater $n$ exhibit stronger generalisation to larger tasks, motivating size-aware training strategies.
+A more detailed analysis of scalability trends, design principles for transferable QRL, and the role of symmetry and data assumptions is provided in Appendix~\ref{app:analysis}.